Tamir198/Tamir198/README.md

 You can reach me via [LinkedIn](https://www.linkedin.com/in/tamir-abutbul-10a695178/) and [stackoverflow](https://stackoverflow.com/users/8274756/tamir-abutbul)

-If you love open source check [hacktoberfest](https://hacktoberfest.digitalocean.com/)
+If you love to help and contribute to open source (or even you just want to start and dont know how) check [hacktoberfest](https://hacktoberfest.digitalocean.com/).<br>
+ **"Open source is changing the world - one pull request at a time"**.

+I have [an app in google play](https://play.google.com/store/apps/details?id=com.question_app.shim_polak.quest_tion) made with [Shimshon Polak](https://github.com/Shimshon21)  together as a fun side project.